brucellino/hackfest-app/README.md

 This is a toy Rails app to practice authentication, models and other rails stuff.

 The use case is an app for running a Hackfest.
+The reference for this is [a tutorial from Semaphore](https://semaphoreci.com/community/tutorials/dockerizing-a-ruby-on-rails-application)

 * Ruby version